A retreat designed specifically for a community of faith.

 - Private home with appropriate space to accommodate the group

-The church can contact me to check on my availability to lead your retreat or to inquire about other details.
-I encourage at least three months lead-time in order to plan for your retreat.
+Your church can contact me to check on my availability to lead your retreat or to inquire about other details.
+I encourage at least three months lead-time in order to plan for your in-person retreat, and six weeks to plan for your virtual retreat.

 The length of retreats varies.
 I can tailor the content for: